 Configuring collectors can take time, and you might go through several iterations of trial and error.
 When you have configured a collector that achieves the results you want, you should download it and save it with your other backup files.
 You can also use downloaded collectors to replicate an environment, either in a test environment or to use in another office location.

 You could decide that you need to change the predefined attribute mappings and value transformation policies of a template to meet your specific environment.
 If you find that you need to customize a collector template, rather than only editing the values in a collector, you can download and import collector templates under Configuration in Identity Governance.
-For more information, see Customizing the Collector Templates for Data Sources.
+For more information about exporting and importing procedures and recommended order of import, see Section 32.0, Exporting and Importing.

 NOTE:To correctly import data, you must download data sources from the current version of Identity Governance.